Drug Testing for Cause: It’s more important than you think.

 In 2011, there were 19.1 million past month users of marijuana in the U.S. The rate increased from 5.8 percent to 7 percent between 2007 and 2011, bringing the number of users from 14.5 to 18.1 million.*

 About 23% of the U.S workforce reported exposure to a co-worker who used or was impaired by alcohol during the workday and approximately 13% of the workforce reported exposure to a co-worker who used or was impaired by an illicit drug during the workday.*

 Studies show that drug abuse in the workplace is happening on a regular basis—whether we see it or not.
 Although it may not happen on office grounds, research shows that even drug and alcohol abuse that takes place during off-work hours can negatively impact productivity and may also cause serious safety hazards on the job.
-While you can’t stop it from happening all together, as a supervisor you can be aware of when it is happening, and you can take the appropriate actions to prevent it from happening again and/or as often.
+While you can’t stop it from happening altogether, as a supervisor you can be aware of when it is happening, and you can take the appropriate actions to prevent it from happening again and/or as often.

 Drug testing for cause is not done nearly as often as it should be, mostly due to a lack of knowing how to spot it and what to do.
 That’s where we come in.
-In addition to an array of drug testing services, ODT also provides clients with Supervisor Signs and Symptoms Training to help employers spot workplace drug use.
+In addition to an array of drug testing services, DISA also provides clients with Supervisor Signs and Symptoms Training to help employers spot workplace drug use.

-Whether you’re mandated by law or simply trying to keep your workplace drug-free for the safety and reputation of the organization, ODT can guide you through it all – from helping you recognize the signs and symptoms, to administering reasonable suspicion drug testing, when you need it.
+Whether you’re mandated by law or simply trying to keep your workplace drug-free for the safety and reputation of the organization, DISA can guide you through it all – from helping you recognize the signs and symptoms, to administering reasonable suspicion drug testing, when you need it.